rvroessel/firebase-course/README.md

 You can find the starting point of the course in the [1-start branch](https://github.com/angular-university/firebase-course/tree/1-start).

-This master branch contains the***REMOVED***final version of the course code*, that you can use as a reference if you choose to code along.
+This master branch contains the *final version of the course code*, that you can use as a reference if you choose to code along.